Companies loosen job requirements but challenges remain

 “Traditional hiring processes are highly subjective and can have multiple barriers that complicate access to economic opportunities for any potential talent," Black said.
 “Still, this disproportionally impacts people of color.
 Without being able to easily and credibly assess skills, implicit bias can shape the recruiting and hiring processes.”

-Sarah White, area manager for Lost Dog Cafe and a restaurant consultant, says the relaxed requirements have opened doors for job prospects who might have not been previously considered.
+Sarah White, a restaurant consultant and area manager for three independently owned and operated locations of The Lost Dog Cafe franchise, says the relaxed requirements have opened doors for job prospects who might have not been previously considered.

 “We get locked in these ideas of what the job looks like,” White said.
 “Now, we are getting people we wouldn’t have hired before.
 And they have been some of the most amazing employees.
 It would have been our loss.”